film-ba-course-page

 You'll explore the history and cultural contexts of film, alongside being given the creative freedom to make your own films; collaborating with other talented producers, writers, cinematographers and actors from across the University.

 BA Film at Falmouth supports you to identify ideas, technologies and processes that challenge the norms of conventional filmmaking.
-This course gives you the opportunity to explore a range of projects, including short- and long-form cinema, documentaries and more experimental indie filmmaking.
+This Film degree gives you the opportunity to explore a range of projects, including short- and long-form cinema, documentaries and more experimental indie filmmaking.
 You're encouraged from the start to try your hand at camera, post-production editing, grade, sound design, and screenwriting, before specialising in your chosen craft, and carving your own niche.

 You will: